Geometric Assumptions in Hydrodynamic Modeling of Coronal and Flaring Loops: Observationally-Inferred Area Expansion Factors

 The orange curve corresponds to the potential magnetic field extrapolation of a high-resolution {\it Hinode}/SOT magnetogram \citep{tsuneta2008} of the quiescent active region NOAA 11482 (2012 May 18, 21:30 UT) presented in the investigation of area expansion factors by \citet{dudik2014}.
 The expansion factor values are those described as ``height-averaged values of $\Gamma(Z)_{X,Y}$ Green's function extrapolation'' for closed coronal loops, in Figure 3 of that paper.

 The right panel of Figure~\ref{fig:expansion_data} shows a histogram of the expansion factors in the NOAA 9077 dataset with a reference to the expansion factor values used in Section \ref{subsec:continuous} of the present paper: 1, 11, 43, 116.
 These numbers cover 96\% of the loops in this extrapolation.
+See also the results of \citet{mok2005,mok2008} and \citet{asgari2013}, who found a similar range of expansion factors from magnetic field extrapolations.